Wolves find playoff success with emphasis on offensive rebounding

 With the Nuggets winning their first-round series from the Lakers in five games, Game 1 of the second round will be Saturday night in Denver and televised on TNT.

 What time the game starts depends on how the other playoff series go.
 If the Wolves-Nuggets game is the only playoff game Saturday, it will start at 6 p.m.
-If there are any other games Saturday — a Philadelphia-New York Game 7, Indiana-Milwaukee Game 7 or Game 1 of an Indiana-New York series, if both the Pacers and Knicks win Tuesday night — the game will start at 8:30 p.m.
+If there are any other games Saturday — a Philadelphia-New York Game 7, an Indiana-Milwaukee Game 7 or both — the game will start at 8:30 p.m.

 Game 2 is Monday night in Denver, then the teams will have a three-day break before Game 3 is at Target Center on Friday.
 Game 4 is Sunday.
 No times have been announced for any other games in the series.